dcernst/dcernst.github.io/teaching/mat411f16/syllabus.md

 In order to receive a **passing grade** on the presentation portion of your grade, **you must present at least twice prior to each of the three midterm exams and at least once after the third midterm exam**  for a total of at least 7 times during semester.
 Notice that I've described a minimum.
 To ensure a good grade, you should present as often as you can.
 Your overall performance during presentations, as well as your level of interaction/participation during class, will be worth 15% of your overall grade.

 ### Exams ###
 There will be three midterm exams and a cumulative final exam.
 Each midterm exam will be worth 15% of your overall grade and the final exam will be worth 20%.
 All of the exams will likely consist of both an in-class portion and a take-home portion.
-The in-class portions of the midterm exams are *tentatively* scheduled for **???**, **???**, and **???**.
+The in-class portions of the midterm exams are *tentatively* scheduled for **Wednesday, September 28**, **Wednesday, October 26**, and **Wednesday, November 23 (day before Thanksgiving break)**.
 The final exam will be on **Wednesday, December 14** at 7:30-9:30M.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 ### Rules of the Game ###
 You should *not* look to resources outside the context of this course for help.
 That is, you should not be consulting the web, other texts, other faculty, or students outside of our course.
 On the other hand, you may use each other, the course notes, me, and your own intuition.